-As 2020 comes to a close, IDFA opt-in enforcement looms large on the horizon.
+After almost a year of anticipation, Apple has released its latest software update, iOS 14.5, along with its new privacy tool, AppTrackingTransparency (ATT).
+All apps must now use this framework to obtain consent from users to access their location information.
 We sat down with Lawrence Chan, EVP, Business Development at Cuebiq, to get his take on this change.
-Continue reading to learn about his views on how IDFA opt-in enforcement will affect the industry, why Cuebiq is well-positioned for this change, and why Named Consent is so important right now.
+Continue reading to learn about his views on why Cuebiq is well-positioned for this change and why Named Consent is so important right now.

-What is Cuebiq doing to comply with Apple’s impending IDFA opt-in enforcement?
+What is Cuebiq doing to comply with Apple’s IDFA opt-in enforcement?

-We are working with our app partners to increase IDFA opt-ins where possible, we are leveraging first-party identifiers to offset the loss of IDFA grants, and we are working with partners to innovate the user flow to meet future updates to mobile operating systems.
+We worked with our app partners to increase IDFA opt-ins where possible, leveraged first-party identifiers to offset the loss of IDFA grants, and we worked with partners to innovate the user flow to meet future updates to mobile operating systems.
 We’re confident that our direct relationships with apps and experience navigating previous OS updates (e.g. iOS 13 and Android X) will help our app partners mitigate some of the risk of losing users not opting into the IDFA.
 We believe that Named Consent and our privacy framework, along with our direct app relationships, will allow us to effectively avoid any significant changes to our scale or quality of location data.

-What does the delay of Apple’s IDFA opt-in enforcement mean for Cuebiq?
+What did the delay of Apple’s IDFA opt-in enforcement mean for Cuebiq?

-The delay has no impact on Cuebiq, as we’ve been fully prepared for IDFA opt-in enforcement for months.
-That said, with this delay we will have some more time to build out processes we put in place and refine them even more.
+The delay had no impact on Cuebiq, as we’ve been fully prepared for IDFA opt-in enforcement for months.
+That said, with the delay we had some more time to build out processes we put in place and refined them even more.